difiore/Intro_to_R_Reader/_book/index.md

 # Welcome to IDEAR {-}

->Figures often beguile me, particularly when I have the arranging of them myself; in which case the remark attributed to Disraeli would often apply with justice and force: 'There are three kinds of lies: lies, damned lies, and statistics.
-><div align = "right"> --- Mark Twain </div>

 > There are only two kinds of programming languages: those people always bitch about and those nobody uses.
 ><div align = "right"> --- Bjarne Stroustrup  </div>

-> Computers are cheap, and thinking hurts.
-><div align = "right">---Uwe Ligges</div>

 This is a course reader for a hypothetical 3-credit undergraduate class, focusing on getting those with no prior exposure to R up to speed in coding and data analysis procedures.